Spiritual lessons from amateur radio

 Recently, I was snaking some coax through my attic from a vertical antenna to a 2M base unit.
 I was off in the far corner of the attic.
 Suddenly, my rechargeable flashlight went from bright to nothing.

 It was dark up there.
 I wished there had been someone to call for help.
 But I knew I was all alone in the house.
-Slowly, gingerly, I felt my way across ceiling joists and insulation back to the access hole.
+Slowly and gingerly, I felt my way across ceiling joists and insulation back to the access hole.
 I managed to do so without tripping over HVAC ducts or electrical conduits or falling through the ceiling.

 Jesus said we were to be the "light" of the world.
 "Let your light shine," he said (Matthew 5:14-16) It can get very dark in some corners of life.
 Let's be a certain, unfailing light to those who need it.